Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark: Performance of Memory Configuration

-which shows a tremendous capacity to store the optical quantum signal of different frequency modes simultaneously.
-Another way to understand Eq.~(\ref{eq:modeCavity}) is that we require the pulse length of the encoded bosonic information to be shorter than $L$ to keep it completely stored inside the cavity.
-While the ability to perform time division multiplexing will be limited by the speed of the switch if each pulse needs to be controlled independently, the maximum number of pulses that can be stored inside the VBG cavity can be expressed as
+which demonstrates a substantial capacity to store optical quantum signals of different frequency modes simultaneously.
+An alternative interpretation of Eq.~(\ref{eq:modeCavity}) is that the pulse length of the encoded bosonic information must be shorter than $L$ to keep it completely stored in the cavity.
+While the ability to perform time division multiplexing is limited by the switching speed if each pulse needs to be controlled independently, the maximum number of pulses that can be stored inside the VBG cavity is given by

-For a mechanical switch that operates at the microsecond level, only tens of pulses can be stored.
-However, if all pulses are stored for the same time, then the maximum number of pulses will again be limited by the duration of the pulse $\tau_p$.
-In contrast, for the EOM/PBS switch, the switching time can be comparable to, or even shorter than, the pulse duration \cite{chai2017ultrafast}.
+For a mechanical switch operating at the microsecond timescale, the storage capacity is limited to only tens of pulses.
+However, if all pulses are stored for the same duration, the maximum number of pulses is instead limited by the pulse width $\tau_p$.
+In contrast, for an EOM/PBS switch, the switching time can be comparable to or shorter than the pulse duration \cite{chai2017ultrafast}.

-As for the phase noise, the situation is a little trickier than in the transmission case, as the light is not bouncing back-and-forth within the same section with a round-trip time $\tau=\frac{2L}{c}$, and the noises may add up coherently instead of following a Poisson process.
-Here, we adapt a similar technique to relate the phase noise PSD of the signal after being stored for $N$ cycles to the phase noise PSD caused by a single round trip $S_{\phi_r}\approx2S_{\phi_L}$.
-The latter represents the single section phase noise PSD of the VBG channel, which can be calculated by multiplying Fig.~\ref{fig:Phase_PSD_full} with $L=4\mathrm{km}$.
-Let $\delta\phi_r(t)$ denote the simple round phase noise at time $t$, then the total phase noise is estimated as
+As for the phase noise, the situation is more subtle than in the transmission case, since the light makes repeated round trips within the same section with a round-trip time $\tau=\frac{2L}{c}$, so now the noises may add coherently instead of following a Poisson process.
+We adapt a similar technique to relate the phase noise PSD of the signal after $N$ storage cycles to the phase noise PSD associated with a single round trip $S_{\phi_r}\approx2S_{\phi_L}$, which represents the single section phase noise PSD of the VBG channel.
+This value can be calculated by multiplying Fig.~\ref{fig:Phase_PSD_APP} with $L=4 \mathrm{km}$.
+Let $\delta\phi_r(t)$ denote the simple round trip phase noise at time $t$, and then the total phase noise is estimated as